On algebraic curves with many automorphisms in characteristic p: Abstract

 \section{Abstract}

 Let $\cX$ be an irreducible, non-singular, algebraic curve defined over a field of odd characteristic $p$.
 Let $g$ and $\gamma$ be the genus and $p$-rank of $\cX$, respectively.
 The influence of $g$ and $\gamma$ on the automorphism group $Aut(\cX)$ of $\cX$ is well-known in the literature.
 If $g \geq 2$ then $Aut(\cX)$ is a finite group, and unless $\cX$ is the so-called Hermitian curve, its order is upper bounded by a polynomial in $g$ of degree four (Stichtenoth).
-In 1978 Henn proposed a refinement of Stichtenoth's bound of cube order in $g$ up to few exceptions, all having $p$-rank zero.
+In 1978 Henn proposed a refinement of Stichtenoth's bound of degree $3$ in $g$ up to few exceptions, all having $p$-rank zero.
 In this paper a further refinement of Henn's result is proposed.
-First, we prove that if an algebraic curve of genus $g \geq 2$ has more than $336g^2$ automorphisms then its automorphism group has exactly two short orbits, one tame and one non-tame.
-Then we show that if $|Aut(\cX)| \geq 900g^2$, the quotient curve $\cX/Aut(\cX)_P^{(1)}$ where $P$ is contained in the non-tame short orbit is rational, and the stabilizer of 2 points is either a $p$-group or a prime-to-$p$ group, then the $p$-rank of $\cX$ is equal to zero.
+First, we prove that if an algebraic curve of genus $g \geq 2$ has more than $336g^2$ automorphisms then its automorphism group has exactly two short orbits, one tame and one non-tame, that is, the action of the group is completely known.
+Finally when $|Aut(\cX)| \geq 900g^2$ sufficient conditions for $\mathcal{X}$ to have $p$-rank zero are provided.

 \begin{small}